Life Insurance with Epilepsy and Seizures

-If you need life insurance and were diagnosed with epilepsy, there are three questions you should ask yourself before you apply for any kind of life insurance.
-Still, before you ask yourself these questions, you need to understand what epilepsy really is and the various kinds there are.
-You also need to know if a medical exam or non medical exam life insurance policy is best for your health condition.
+If you need life insurance and were diagnosed with epilepsy, there are a few questions you should ask yourself before you apply for any kind of life insurance.

 What Is Epilepsy?